Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 |  [RobotAnalyst](#robotanalyst)  |                           |                    |                    |                    |                    |                    |
 |  [SWIFT-Review](#swift-review)  |                           |                    |                    |                    |                    |                    |

-<sup>1</sup> List of PubMed IDs
-<sup>2</sup> It is possible to recreate a partly labeled dataset by adding all records of the same label (relevant/irrelevant/unlabeled) as separate files

 :white_check_mark: Yes/Implemented;
 :x: No/Not implemented;
 :zap: Only for some extensions (add a footnote for more explanation);
 :grey_question: Unknown (requires an issue).

+<sup>1</sup> List of PubMed IDs

+<sup>2</sup> It is possible to recreate a partly labeled dataset by adding all records of the same label (relevant/irrelevant/unlabeled) as separate files

 # Installation

-The table below provides an overview of options how to install the software.
+The table below provides an overview of options for how to install the software.

-- Can the software be installed locally so that data and labeling decisions are only stored on the users' device (yes/no)?
+- Can the software be installed locally so that data and labeling decisions are only stored on the user's device (yes/no)?
 - Can the software be installed on a server (yes/no)?
 - Is a docker available (yes/no; provide a :link:)?
 - Does the software run on a server with a SAAS (yes/no; provide a link to the registration page)?